-September 1, 2021
+September 1, 2022

-PREDEX (the "Fund") is a continuously offered, non-diversified, closed-end management investment company that is operated as an interval fund.
+PREDEX (the "Fund") is a continuously offered, non-diversified, closed-end management investment company that is operated as an interval fund pursuant to Rule 23c-3 under the Investment Company Act of 1940 Act.

 The Securities and Exchange Commission has not approved or disapproved these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.